nmshd/documentation/_docs_use-cases/use-case-transport-approve-identitydeletionprocess.md

 {% include properties_list.html %}

-This use case allows you to approve an [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) that was started via the Backbone Admin UI for your own Identity.
+This use case allows you to approve an [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) that was started via the Backbone Admin UI for your Identity.
+The respective IdentityDeletionProcess has the `status` `"WaitingForApproval"` and can either be approved or [rejected]({% link _docs_use-cases/use-case-transport-reject-identitydeletionprocess.md %}).

 ## On Success

-- Moves the IdentityDeletionProcess in status `"Approved"`
+- Changes the `status` of the IdentityDeletionProcess from `"WaitingForApproval"` to `"Approved"`
 - Returns the approved IdentityDeletionProcess

 ## On Failure

-- No IdentityDeletionProcess can be approved if non was started via the Backbone Admin UI, i.e. no IdentityDeletionProcess in `status` `"WaitingForApproval"` exists for this Identity.
+- No IdentityDeletionProcess can be approved if none was started via the Backbone Admin UI, i.e. no IdentityDeletionProcess in `status` `"WaitingForApproval"` exists for this Identity.